soundpress/RulesOfNYC/docs/c16/index.rst

       Within 5 calendar days after filing an alternate plan application with the DOB, the occupant shall provide the owner and all other occupants with a dated narrative statement describing the occupant's objections to, comments on, or criticisms of the owner's plan and any projected increase in code compliance costs resulting from the occupant's alternate plan.
 In accordance with the procedures provided in 29 RCNY § 2-01(d)(1), the occupant must file with the Loft Board: the original copy of the occupant's narrative statement with proof of service on the owner and all other occupants, two copies of the filed alternate plan application, including the DOB's acknowledgment of filing, and two copies of the occupant's alternate plan application and legalization plan.

       The owner and other occupants may review the alternate plan application, including the legalization plan, by appointment at the Loft Board's office.
 An owner or another occupant may request from the filing occupant a reproducible copy of the alternate plan application and legalization plan and shall be supplied with such copy within 7 calendar days after service of the request.
-The cost to the requesting party is the fee listed in § 101-03 of Title 1 of the Rules of the City of New York.
+The cost to the requesting party is the fee listed in 1 RCNY § 101-03.

       (ix) If the DOB issues objections to an alternate plan application submitted by any occupant of the building, the occupant, through his or her architect or engineer, must take all necessary and reasonable actions to cure such objections within 45 calendar days of notice of objections from the DOB.